Consolidated operating results (cumulative)

 Topics

-• Demand for high-protein ingredients derived from milk and fat-based dairy ingredients such as butter and cream is growing worldwide, and international prices remain high.
+- There is high demand worldwide for high-protein dairy ingredients and fat-based dairy ingredients such as butter and cream.

 Supply and demand trends in Japan